Values of Perseverance and Family

 My earliest memories of my mother were the weeks she would come home to visit us – those brief days of her loving hands touching my face, feeling how healthy I was, how much I had changed, how much I had grown.
 Her laughter as she gathered with her sisters, my second mothers.
 The smells wafting from the pans while she cooked in the kitchen.
 Her firm voice entrusting me with her instructions.
 And then she was gone again.
 But her love was always shown in other ways.
 It was in the clothes I wore, the rooms we occupied, the school I attended.
 They were paid for by the money she would send back while working abroad.
 My father left us before I turned two years old, so I do not have memories of him during those years.
 But my memories of my mother were labor and love; watching her work as hard as she did, as well as witnessing firsthand her close relationship to her siblings, instilled in me both a strong work ethic and a forever appreciation for the close bonds of a big family.

-In June of 2009, my sister and I graduated from high school, and we were then considered as adults.
+In June of 2009, my sister and I graduated from high school and were considered adults.
 My sister and I spent every day at home, because we did not have drivers’ licenses, jobs, or money.
-Even more frustrating, we were not able to attend college because we did not have social security numbers for financial aid to process student loans.
+Even more frustrating, we were not able to attend college because we did not have social security numbers for financial aid process.
 My mother was the sole financial supporter for my sister and I, as well as the addition of our little brother.
 She was making $8.50/hour supporting a family of four.
 Despite being below the poverty line, she was not eligible for government assistance because we were not U.S. citizens.

 I continued to work multiple jobs because I felt like I needed to make up for all the time I could not help my mother.
-By 2012 I bought a home; my family no longer had to move every year in an attempt to find a cheaper but safer home.
+By 2012, I was able to buy a home.
+My family no longer had to move every year in an attempt to find a cheaper but safer home.
 After more than a decade of living from paycheck to paycheck, I was able to help provide them some stability.
 That year was also when I started dating my now husband; we got married in February of 2014.
 By that time, I would have been eligible to apply for citizenship through my husband.
 However, after all the judgements I endured from people I have met, I decided to do it all on my own, and I did.
 The following year, I was granted my U.S. citizenship, on July 4th, 2015.

 After earning my citizenship, I applied for college and started my first semester in the fall of 2015.
 I worked and attended college full time.
 During my second year of college, my husband and I found out we were having our first child.
 This made me even more determined to finish my associate degree within two years.
 Our daughter came just a couple of months before my last semester ended.
 I was able to earn my degree in May 2017 as planned, and my husband and newborn daughter were able to watch me walk down the aisle to accept my diploma.
 My degree allowed me to apply at workplaces I did not imagine I could have before.

 As I continued to progress in my professional career in the following years, I also wanted to begin fulfilling my dream of having a big family.
 I became pregnant with my son and gave birth to him in 2019.
 Once he was a little older, I decided to go back to college to earn my bachelor’s degree, starting in the fall of the following year.
-Now at 30 years old, I am carrying my third child who is due this summer and I plan to continue working and going to school with the goal of graduating in 2022.
+Now at 30 years old, I am carrying my third child who is due this summer and I plan to continue working and going to school with the goal of graduating by end of next year.